 Variants Of Ransomware You Should Know About

-There are a lot of great articles that provide technical deep dives on ransomware variants, but my goal here is to talk about some of the most important that we're seeing in the field, at a high level.
+There are a lot of great articles that provide technical deep dives on ransomware variants, but here’s an overview of some of the most important that we're seeing in the field:

 This originated in 2016 and is being delivered by brute-force attacks on open RDP ports (more on how to protect RDP later).
 Like other newer ransomware variants, Dharma deletes your local volume shadow copies so you’re not able to recover using earlier saved Windows snapshots.

-These are three different software packages with different functions, and attackers often use them together.
-Emotet and Trickbot aren’t ransomware, but they’re often used to deploy ransomware, and we’ve seen the used in conjunction with Ryuk at our clients.
+These are three malicious software packages with different functions, and attackers often use them together.
+Emotet and Trickbot aren’t ransomware, but they’re often used to deploy ransomware, and we’ve seen the used in conjunction with Ryuk.
 This creates what has been coined “The Unholy Alliance.”
 They can all be found separately in the wild, of course, but I’m going to lump them together in a single package of woe.

 Trickbot is sometimes installed by Emotet as a means of capturing keystrokes, stealing credentials, and gathering information from web browsers.
 Trickbot originally targeted the financial services industry, but we’re starting to see it other places, such as education and the legal sector.
 It will use encryption to disguise itself from antivirus software.
 Trickbot, like Emotet, doesn’t encrypt data itself; it lays the groundwork and installs Ryuk.